subutai-io/documentation/user/pages/01.introduction/chapter.md

 <p align="middle"><i>Welcome! <br> This is the end user documentation for Subutai, <br> the world’s first intelligent P2P cloud computing platform.</i></p>

-_Welcome!
-This is the end user documentation for Subutai, the world’s first intelligent P2P cloud computing platform._

 The following topics describe what you can expect from the topics in this documentation and introduce you to Subutai, the project and the platform.

 > ### [About this Subutai Documentation](https://github.com/subutai-io/documentation/wiki/About-this-Subutai-Documentation)